-The blockchain based solution can help to build trust between manufacturer and merchant.
+The blockchain based solution can help to build trust between the manufacturer and merchant.
 After receiving the order, a merchant can validate them to ensure that received order is perfect or not.

 The merchant can also analyze the QA test’s results on the blockchain to ensure that the products delivered to them are certified.
 They can backtrace the entire product’s life cycle in the whole blockchain supply chain system.

 If the products are found to be accurate, then the money is automatically transferred to the manufacturer with the help of smart contracts.

 The stored data like how the products are made, managed and came from, on the blockchain is permanent and timestamped and can offer stakeholders more transparent and track-and-trace capabilities than ever before.